 Finally, the country has a strong social support system, with tight-knit communities and strong family bonds.
 This can help to reduce stress and improve overall mental and emotional wellbeing, which can have a positive impact on life expectancy.

-Overall, the high life expectancy of Koreans is a result of a combination of all of the factors mentioned above but it’s also thanks, in part, to…of course…the yummy Korean food.
+Overall, the high life expectancy of Koreans is a result of a combination of all of the factors mentioned above but it’s also thanks, in part, to…of course…all the healthy food.

 Korean cuisine is known for its balance of flavors and use of fresh, healthy ingredients, super spices, and vibrant colors.
 The traditional Korean diet is based on a variety of grains, vegetables, seafood, and lean meats, making it one of the healthiest cuisines in the world.